 The Anti-Money Laundering Act B.E.
 2542 (1999) established the Anti-Money Laundering Office (AMLO).
 Its primary function is to analyse the information it receives from financial institutions and other government entities, including the BOT, and conducting investigations accordingly.
 The Act also sets requirements for personal details to be provided to financial institutions, prior to account opening.
-It also requires financial institutions to report all cash transactions of greater than THB 2 million, all property transactions of greater than THB 5 million, and all transactions that are "suspicious".
+It also requires financial institutions of greater than THB 2 million, all property transactions of greater than THB 5 million, and all transactions that are "suspicious".